stellar/rs-soroban-env/README.md

 The `soroban-env-guest` crate contains the guest-side _stub implementation_ of the environment interface called `Guest` dependent on extern fns provided by the host implementation.
 This can be used in a WASM runtime that provides the extern fns.

 The `soroban-env-host` crate contains the host-side _full implementation_ of the environment interface called `Host`.
-This can be used either in the real blockchain host or for local testing in the SDK.
+This can be used either in the real blockchain host, or for local testing in the SDK.